lsexton21/ui-portfolio/markdowns/vendorTrunkGroups.md

 ---

-#### This example is honestly one that would be much better in person, since there are so many classes involved, but here is a snippet of the overarching table class which extends a complex ServerSideTable class that manages filters and pagination, and ties in a few modals.
+#### This code example is honestly one that would be much better in person, since there are so many classes involved, but here is a snippet of the overarching table class which extends a complex ServerSideTable class that manages filters and pagination, and ties in a few modals.

 ```
 import Table from "../Table.js";